EnterpriseDB/tpa/RELNOTES.md

 - Instead of applying role 'postgres/final' on postgres instances, deploy.yml files should now apply role 'final' to all instances.
+- If a volume in config.yml has vars "volume_for" and "mountpoint" both set, the latter will now take precedence over the default translation based on volume_for.
+Setting a mountpoint without setting volume_for is strongly discouraged (for postgres_data and barman_data volumes).
+  Setting volume_for alone is still fine.

 ### Other notable changes